x-team/symphony-tutorial/README.md

 02. Symphony CMS install
 -----

-Install Symphony is very easy.
+Installing Symphony is very easy.
 Can be done even in old-fashioned way with .zip files.
 We'll do, of course, in the cool way, with Git.

 ### I. Git clone